-As Accounting Officer of Derby Diocesan Academy Trust 2 I have considered my responsibility to notify the academy Board of Trustees and the Education & Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with terms and conditions of all funding received by the academy, under the funding agreement in place between the academy and the Secretary of State for Education.
+As accounting officer of Derby Diocesan Academy Trust I have considered my responsibility to notify the Academy Trust board of Trustees and the Education & Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with terms and conditions of all funding received by the Academy Trust, under the funding agreement in place between the Academy Trust and the Secretary of State for Education.
 As part of my consideration I have had due regard to the requirements of the Academies Financial Handbook 2019.

-I confirm that I and the academy board of Trustees are able to identify any material irregular or improper use of all funds by the academy, or material non-compliance with the terms and conditions of funding under the academy's funding agreement and the Academies Financial Handbook 2019.
+I confirm that I and the Academy Trust board of Trustees are able to identify any material irregular or improper use of all funds by the Academy Trust, or material non-compliance with the terms and conditions of funding under the Academy Trust's funding agreement and the Academies Financial Handbook 2019.

 I confirm that no instances of material irregularity, impropriety or funding non-compliance have been discovered to date.
-If any instances are identified after the date of this statement, these will be notified to the Board of Trustees and ESFA.
+If any instances are identified after the date of this statement, these will be notified to the board of Trustees and ESFA.